FHIR/auto-ig-builder/README.md

 Now GitHub will automatically trigger a build whenever you commit changes.

+* *Note: first webhook call will of type `ping` and will fail.
+That is (currently) OK.
+Once you make a commit and a push, a call of type `push` will be made and that should be successful if your setup is correct.

 * *Note: branch names containing characters other than alphanumerics, `_`, and `-` will **not work** with the auto-build infrastructure*

 * *Note: a build takes 2-3 minutes to complete.
 You should see a notification at https://chat.fhir.org/#narrow/stream/179297-committers.2Fnotification/topic/ig-build .*